lobovskiy/nodejs2024Q1-service/README.md

 ## Actions available for the application and database containers running in Docker

-1. To scan for vulnerabilities of docker containers and application Node.js packages:
+- To scan for vulnerabilities of docker containers and application Node.js packages:
    ```
    npm run docker:audit
    ```

-2. To run application tests:
+- To run application tests:
    ```
    npm run docker:test
    ```

+- To clear database:
+  1. Run migration reset:
+     ```
+     npx prisma migrate reset
+     ```
+  2. Confirm the reset by typing `y` into the console

 ## Using application